aRcHmaGe333/ECOmpile/README.md

 ## Document provenance

-- `1.md` and `2.md` remain byte-for-byte identical to the supplied material (they stay in the working tree but are gitignored so they never leave your machine unless you explicitly add them).
-Any legacy references to earlier working titles inside those exports should be read as “ECOmpile.”
 - All derivative documents quote, summarize, or reorganize concepts but **never modify** the originals.
 When referencing a section, the curated docs call out the line anchors (e.g., `1.md:285` for the public narrative).

 ---

 ## License

 This repository is distributed for archival and review purposes only.
+All offers of collaboration and subsidy are more than welcome.
+e-mail: stojnic.slavko@gmail.com

 ```
 © 2025 Slavko Stojnić — All Rights Reserved.